 - 1) Define broad overall energy objectives;

 - 2) Establish specific project goals;

 - 3) Identify energy resources, needs, and technology options;

 - 4) Define an approach to evaluating those energy options;

-- 5) Screen energy options;
+- Screen energy options;

-- 6) Conduct a pre-feasibility analysis;
+- Conduct a pre-feasibility analysis;

 - 7) Select energy option(s) to pursue; and

 - 8) Develop an implementation plan.

 A sample Energy Options Analysis format has been provided under 'Application Forms and Templates' on IE-Exchange.
-Note that Tribal Clean Energy Planning projects proposed under this FOA are not required to be based on a completed Energy Options Analysis and, therefore, the template provided is for informational purposes only.
+Note that Tribal Clean Energy Planning projects proposed under Topic Area 1 are not required to be based on a completed Energy Options Analysis and, therefore, the template provided is for informational purposes only.

-The results of an Energy Options Analysis is intended to be of sufficient depth that, based on the analysis, a Comprehensive Clean Energy Feasibility and Viability Assessment of a preferred option(s) can be initiated (see Appendix A for definitions).
+The results of an Energy Options Analysis is intended to be of sufficient depth that, based on the analysis, a comprehensive feasibility and viability assessment of a preferred option(s) can be initiated.
+See Appendix A for definitions.